FortiGate

 1. One side of the OSPF neighbors uses authentication while the other does not.

-3. The switched network in-between no longer has Multicast capability.
+1. The switched network in between no longer has Multicast capability.

 Enabling some features can cause the switch to lose Multicast capability.
 The details of this are beyond this article's scope.

-Check the MTU and, if it is different, set the OSPF neighbors to ignore MTU.
+Check the MTU.
+If there is a mismatch, set the OSPF neighbors to ignore MTU.
 Alternatively, adjust the MTU to the same size.

 Reference: Technical Tip: How is MTU mismatch identified in OSPF.